-In this post, I will talk about my approach when building a new mobile app.
+In this post, I will talk about my approach when building a new iOS Currency Converter.
 I focus on how I start by defining a simple user story, understand what the user story is followed by how I can accomplish all that technically.
 This post focuses on the requirements specification to build an iOS mobile app.
-The concepts discussed here apply to both iOS and Android and while I have also built a Hybrid Android solution, this document is focused on iOS.
+The concepts discussed here apply to both all mobile apps, this document is focused on iOS Currency Converter.
 The rest of this document is structured as follows

-- iOS requirements as mentioned in the assessment document
+- iOS Currency Converter app requirements as mentioned in the assessment document

 - Define the user story for the app

 - A description of what the app will do

 - Technical requirements i.e. what libraries or frameworks can be used to achieve this